-The CPA and DIR have specific statutory authority, rules, procedures and processes that must be followed when procuring goods and services under their respective contracts.
-The following sections provide general information about the contracts established and the general steps required to procure equipment, goods or services available through the purchase methods.
+The State of Texas has established multiple methods to purchase goods and services using pre-established contracts.
+The CPA and DIR have specific statutory authority, rules, procedures, and processes that must be followed when procuring goods and services under their respective contracts.
+The following sections provide general information about the contracts established and the general steps required to procure equipment, goods, or services available through the purchase methods.